 |Rick Crawford grew up in a military family where his father served in the United States Air Force.
 During that time, Rick had the opportunity to live all over the United States and overseas.

 Rick’s professional career has been primarily focused on agriculture in both agri-communications and general agri-business.
-He has been a news anchor, agri-reporter, and served as marketing manager for the second largest John Deere dealer group in North America.
+He has been a news anchor, agri-reporter, and served as marketing manager for one of the largest John Deere dealer groups in North America.

-Rick is honored to serve on the Agriculture and Transportation & Infrastructure Committees in the House of Representatives.
 To give a voice to agricultural interests in Arkansas’s First District, Rick co-founded the Congressional Rice Caucus and the Congressional Chicken Caucus.
 As a former Army Explosive Ordnance Disposal (EOD) Technician, Rick was honored to co-found the EOD Caucus to advocate for EOD units who protect communities across the country and men and women in uniform around the world.
 Rick has also founded the Congressional Panama Canal Expansion Caucus and serves as Co-Chairman of the Mississippi River Delta Caucus, Co-Chairman of the Mississippi River Caucus, and serves as the Vice President of the Mississippi Valley Flood Control Association.

-During his first term in Congress, Rick was honored for his legislative efforts by:
+During his tenure in Congress, Rick has been honored for his legislative efforts by:

 • National Federation of Independent Businesses, Guardian of Small Business Award